Azure-Samples/aci-extract-load-transform-sample/README.md

 Make ETLing simpler by using Azure Container Instances as a plug and play model.

-The application with separate common pieces of the ETLing process into separate docker containers.
+The application separates the common pieces of the ETLing process into separate docker containers.
 For example, the unzip container in the project will take a link as an input then download and unzip the file at that link.
 A separate container takes a csv location as an input and puts it into a Postgres database.
 This allows for plug and play ETLing pipelines for the data.

 With Azure Container Instances, an user can define container groups with the exact elements they want.
 For example put the unzip and postgres modules together and to download a zip file from a datasource, unzip it then feed it into a databases all without writing a line of code.
 This allows you to only pay per second using the Azure Container Instances.